Mega Man Star Force 3: Plot

-With the onset of Wizards, humans find themselves at a surprising new level of convenience.
-However, after further research, scientists have made a startling discovery that Wizards are emitting an abnormally large amount of Noise waves that are causing disruption in the wave world.
-To make matters worse, some Wizards have lost control and gone on rampages due to overexposure to Noise.
+The introduction of Wizards brings increased convenience to human society.
+Further research reveals that Wizards emit unusually high levels of Noise waves, which disrupt the wave world.
+Some Wizards also lost control after prolonged exposure to Noise and become hostile.

 A crime syndicate known as Dealer begins manipulating and collecting the Noise for their leader named Mr. King who poses as a charitable businessman for the public eye.
 Dealer has a playing card motif and uses Noise cards to transform Wizards into powerful EM beings in order to heighten surrounding Noise levels.
-(For example, a Wizard known as Magnes is given the Spade card to transform into the vicious Spade Magnes.)
-Dealer's true intentions involve manipulating a powerful mass of Noise called Meteor G that is on a crash-course for Earth, and using it to take the world hostage.
+(For example, a Wizard known as Magnes is given the Spade card to transform into the vicious Spade Magnes) Dealer's true intentions involve manipulating a powerful mass of Noise called Meteor G that is on a crash-course for Earth, and using it to take the world hostage.

-Geo Stelar and Omega-Xis find themselves in the middle of various Dealer attacks and begin thwarting their plans as Mega Man.
+Geo Stelar (with Wizard Omega-Xis) find themselves in the middle of various Dealer attacks and begin thwarting their plans as Mega Man.
 A young Satella Police member named A.C.
-Eos (A.C.E or simply Ace) takes notice and decides to enlist Geo as a commando in the fight against Dealer, especially since Mega Man is able to utilize Noise positively.
+Eos (A.C.E or simply Ace) takes notice and decides to enlist Geo as a commando in the fight against Dealer, especially since Mega Man is able to utilize Noise positively with Noise Control Program gaved by Ace.
 Geo's friends Bud Bison (with Wizard Taurus) and teen pop sensation Sonia Strumm (with Wizard Lyra) also join in the struggle against Dealer.
-Solo, a main antagonist and Geo's arch-rival from Star Force 2, also makes a return, this time battling against Dealer for personal reasons, in which Dealer is abusing and misusing the power of Mu.
+Solo, Geo's arch-rival from Star Force 2, also makes a return, this time battling against Dealer for personal reasons, in which Dealer is abusing and misusing the power of Mu.

-After defeating the Kelvin Stelar-infused Crimson Dragon and destroying Meteor G, Geo returns to earth, followed by Omega-Xis and Kelvin, 2 weeks after, The Stelar family and Omega-Xis finally happily reunites, as seen in the last picture of the game.
+After defeating the Kelvin Stelar-infused Crimson Dragon controlled by the Dealer leader Mr. King and destroying Meteor G, Geo returns to Earth, followed by Omega-Xis and Kelvin, 2 weeks after, The Stelar family and Omega-Xis finally happily reunites, as seen in the last picture of the game.